Do I Need Rotator Cuff Surgery?

 Overall, continued treatment with a TShellz Wrap is intended to maintain good health in your soft tissue and significantly reduce your risk of re-injury.

 Have you seen what happens when you add water to a flower wilted from drought?
 In essence, your injured shoulder is much like a "wilted" flower; your body wants to heal its injury, but needs lots of nutrients to do it.
-Blood brings new life to your cells by delivering healing nutrients and oxygen that are vital to your tissue.
-In addition, the blood carries away toxins and cellular waste - cleaning the area and healing it faster.
+Blood brings life to your tissue by delivering healing nutrients and oxygen that are vital for their growth and survival.
+In addition, the blood carries away toxins and waste - cleaning the area and healing it faster.
 Without a good supply of blood, your shoulder simply won't heal properly.

 Using a T•Shellz Wrap® will not expose you to the risk of causing further harm to soft tissue like you can when using rigorous exercise.
 The Shoulder T•Shellz Wrap® accomplishes the goal of enhanced blood flow without the need for intensive exercise and as such reduces your risk of re-injury.